 If ever an Aussie version of Breaking Bad was to be commissioned, Thomastown is the perfect place to send the location scouts.

-Considering the development explosions out to the boonies (eg. Craigieburn, Mernda, Wollert), Thommo is littered with a remarkable number of large vacant blocks and tracts of land just 17km from the CBD.
+Considering the development explosions out to the boonies (eg. Craigieburn, Mernda, Wollert), Thommo is still littered with a remarkable number of large vacant blocks and tracts of land just 17km from the CBD.

 The best place to park your RV and cook some blue is beyond the quarry, on the western edge between the Merri Creek border and the Hume Freeway (ominously known as the Galada Tramboore).
 Though if you’ve had a misunderstanding over a g-string belonging to your neighbour’s wife being spotted on your clothes line, best not arrange a pow-wow to sort things out anywhere near these windswept badlands.